nrobinson2000/robot-arm/README.md

 [![Build Status](https://travis-ci.org/nrobinson2000/robot-arm.svg?branch=master)](https://travis-ci.org/nrobinson2000/robot-arm)
 [![Open Issues](https://img.shields.io/github/issues/nrobinson2000/robot-arm.svg)](https://github.com/nrobinson2000/robot-arm/issues)

-Facere eveniet quos quod dolore quia.
-Consequatur nam qui quidem in.
-Nulla tempora non necessitatibus ut est vitae nostrum.
-Facere dolore corrupti vel eos voluptas nobis.
-Nemo laudantium accusamus molestiae.
-Placeat soluta quia delectus eum.

-Deleniti maiores minima pariatur.
-Occaecati expedita natus recusandae.
-Ad veritatis laboriosam qui.
-Inventore vel incidunt praesentium commodi.
+For this Hackathon we created an IoT robotic arm that can be controlled wirelessly or via USB.
+The are can be controlled to move and lift objects.
+I built the arm using a kit and added functionality using a Particle IoT development board.

 ![](images/header.jpg)

-Amet earum quisquam iusto dolor.
-Asperiores accusamus dolore et optio qui.
-Voluptas minima delectus nostrum fugiat est quo.
-Quidem dolor et eligendi qui a est dolorem consequatur.

 ## Team Members

 [Nathan Robinson](https://nrobinson.me) - Assembled the hardware, developed the software for the robot arm controller, and created an API to allow the arm to be controlled wirelessly.

-J Tarness - Developed a frontend application to wirelessly communincate with the robot arm.
+J Tarness - Developed a frontend application to wirelessly communicate with the robot arm.
 Designed and pitched the project presentation.

-## System Diagram
+## Applications

-TODO: UML DIAGRAM HERE

 * Hardware (arm with Particle board attached)
 * Scripting Application (Using Bash scripts to relay list of instructions)